Joint workshop of the four working groups of the GDCh Division of Environmental Chemistry & Ecotoxicology

 Der Arbeitskreis Boden lud zu einem Workshop zur aktuellen Entwicklung bei der Untersuchung und Bewertung von PAK Belastungen in urbanen Böden ein.
 Angesprochen waren Personen aus Behörden und Gutachterbüros, deren Aufgabe die Bewertung von Bodenbelastungen mit PAK ist.
 Der Workshop informierte die Teilnehmenden über Entwicklung und Status quo bei der neuen PAK-Bewertung von Böden.

-Topic: Highly polar organic substances are increasingly attracting the attention of environmental research.
+Highly polar organic substances are increasingly coming into focus in environmental research.
 Some of them are also persistent and mobile, which is why they play a special role in the water cycle.
-Their analysis presents a challenge, so the occurrence of such substances in the environment has only been well-documented in isolated cases.
-On the other hand, one might assume that highly polar substances, because they do not bioaccumulate, are of lesser toxicological significance.
-But is this really the case?
-What is already known about such substances in the areas of chemicals, pharmaceuticals, and pesticides?
+Their analysis presents a challenge, so the occurrence of such substances in the environment is only well understood in isolated cases.
+On the other hand, one might assume that highly polar substances, since they do not bioaccumulate, are of less toxicological significance.
+But is that really the case?
+What is already known about such substances in the fields of chemicals, pharmaceuticals, and pesticides?
 What is the significance of transformation products?
-What analytical methods are available for their detection?
+What analytical methods exist for their detection?
 Where do problems arise with highly polar substances?
+The aim of the workshop was to contribute to a better understanding of highly polar substances and to knowledge transfer.

 This page has been machine translated.
 If you have any feedback or comments please feel free to contact us.

-last modified: 08.09.2025 17:29 H from Translator
+last modified: 04.03.2026 18:59 H from Translator